Dynamical systems' based neural networks: Adversarial robustness and Lipschitz neural networks

 where $\text{margin}$ is a parameter to tune.
-In~\cref{fig:Constrained}, we report how the robustness of the architecture changes when we change such a margin value.
-We also train the baseline ResNet with this loss function for a fair comparison.
+We train all the networks with this loss function, and with a stochastic gradient descent (SGD) optimiser.
 Having predictions with higher margins allows us to get more robust architectures if we fix the Lipschitz constant.
 Still, too high margins can lead to poor accuracy.
-In~\cref{fig:Constrained}, we report the results obtained constraining all the dynamical blocks and the final projection layer.
+In the experiments we test the three margin values $0.07$, $0.15$ and $0.3$.
+For the networks based on dynamical systems, we report the results obtained constraining all the dynamical blocks and the final projection layer.
 However, we do not constrain the lifting layers.
 In this way, we can still control the full network's Lipschitz constant, just considering the norms of those lifting layers.
 On the other hand, we leave some flexibility to the network, which can train better also when we increase the hinge-loss margin.
-We notice that the dynamical blocks usually get a small Lipschitz constant.
+We notice experimentally that the dynamical blocks usually get a small Lipschitz constant.
 Thus, even when we do not constrain all the layers, the network will still be 1-Lipschitz.
 To get orthogonal convolutional filters, we apply the regularisation strategy proposed in~\cite{wang2020orthogonal}.
 This strategy is not the only one possible.
 Still, for this experiment, we preferred it to more involved ones since the main focus has been on the architecture, and the obtained results are satisfactory.
 Various works, e.g.~\cite{leimkuhler21a,ozay2016optimization,francca2021optimization}, highlight how one can directly constrain the optimisation steps without having to project the weights on the right space or to add regularisation terms.
 We have not experimented with these kinds of strategies, and we leave them for future study.
 We also work with an orthogonal initialisation for the convolutional layers.
-The lifting layers are modelled as $x\mapsto \alpha Wx$ for a convolutional filter $W$ with $\|W\|_2\leq 1$.
+The lifting layers of the networks based on dynamical systems are modelled as $x\mapsto \alpha Wx$ for a convolutional filter $W$ with $\|W\|_2\leq 1$.
 To constrain the norm to 1, we add a projection step after the stochastic gradient descent (SGD) method updates the weights, i.e.\ we normalise the weights as $W\mapsto W/\max\{1,\|W\|_2\}$.
 Here, the $2-$norm of the convolutional filters is computed with the power method as described, for example, in~\cite{meunier2021scalable}.
-Furthermore, we work with the SGD having a learning rate scheduler that divides the learning rate by $10$ after a fixed number of epochs.
+Furthermore, we work with SGD having a learning rate scheduler that divides the learning rate after a fixed number of epochs.
 Finally, we generate the adversarial examples with the library ``Foolbox" introduced in~\cite{rauber2017foolbox}.
-We focus on the $L^2-$PGD attack and perform ten steps of it.
+We focus on the $\ell^2-$PGD attack and perform ten steps of it.
 We test different magnitudes of the adversarial perturbations.
-In~\cref{fig:Constrained} we see that the robustness of the constrained neural networks improves compared to the baseline ResNet, whatever the margin we choose.
-Furthermore, the flexibility in the Lipschitz constant induced by the unconstrained lifting layers makes the training procedure less sensitive to the changes in the $\mathrm{margin}$ parameter.
-This experimental evidence supports the trade-off between these two scalar values reported in equation~\cref{eq:marginIneq}.
+To analyse the results of the experiments, we show how the accuracy of the networks changes as we increase the magnitude of the perturbations and the areas under these curves we get.
+The Area Under the Curve (AUC) metric is an informative quantity adopted to measure the adversarial robustness \cite{bashivan2021adversarial}.
+This metric is evaluated by computing the area below the piecewise linear curve obtained by plotting the robust accuracies as in~\cref{fig:plotsRob}.
+A higher value indicates a better tradeoff between accuracy and robustness.
+In~\cref{fig:plotsRob}, we see that the robustness of the constrained neural networks based on dynamical systems improves compared to the baseline ResNet and the na\"ively constrained one.
+Furthermore, we see that alternating expansive layers in the network improves the tradeoff between clean accuracy and robustness than using a network with only non-expansive layers.
+To conclude, it is also evident from the experiments that if a more flexible alternating strategy is adopted, the results can improve because while the clean accuracy can increase, the robustness is kept unchanged or improved.
+In~\cref{fig:plotsAlternation}, we plot the timesteps learned for the networks with a flexible alternation strategy.
+More precisely, given the 2 consecutive layers defined by